Alaamahm0ud/Alaamahm0ud/README.md

 ---

 ## 🧠 About Me
-Cybersecurity developer specializing in **AI-driven defensive systems** and **bilingual documentation**.
+Cybersecurity developer specializing in AI-driven defensive systems and bilingual documentation.
-I build secure, open-source tools tailored for Arabic-speaking professionals — bridging human insight and machine learning in real-world threat defense.
+I create secure, open-source tools tailored for Arabic-speaking professionals, bridging human insight and machine learning in threat defense.

 ---